jasminedayinta/visir-tracker-03/README.md

 ## Problem 3.4
 ### Graphical User Interface (GUI) (Points ??)
 1. Modify the function `CMarker::markGUI()` and design your own gui.
 Be creative!
-2. Implement showing the curretn FPS in GUI
+2. Implement showing the current FPS in GUI